 The Network of Sacred Heart Schools is nationally known for the excellence of its academic programs.

-Sacred Heart Schools serves children in kindergarten through eighth grade in three academic divisions: Primary School, Lower School and Middle School.
+Sacred Heart Schools serves children in kindergarten through 8th grade in three academic divisions: Primary School (grades K-2), Lower School (grades 3-5) and Middle School (grades 6-8).
 Each school is led by a Division Head who works closely with the students, faculty and parents of that Division.
 The intimacy of the three divisions maintains the family-like atmosphere and individual student attention for which Sacred Heart education is known.

 Our 9:1 student to teacher ratio is among the best in Chicago.
-Class size averages 15-16 in kindergarten and 18-20 in first grade and above.
+Class size averages 15-16 in kindergarten and 18-20 in 1st grade and above.

-From the earliest grades, children study French, art, music, technology, physical education and religion in addition to our core curriculum of language arts, math, social studies and science.
-In sixth grade, children can choose to study Spanish.
+From the earliest grades, children study French, Spanish, art, music, technology, physical education and religion in addition to our core curriculum of language arts, math, social studies and science.
 An enrichment coordinator provides more intensive learning opportunities for children working ahead of the curriculum.
 Learning specialists support children who benefit from additional assistance.